stefankeys/OtakingHugo/content/logh.md

 “I’m not reproaching you.
 It’s still better than committing a mistake that is unlike your character.
 At this point, think about making up for the loss with the work that you’re capable of doing.”
 –Mein Kaiser

-“A large force and large war potential are indispensable elements in holding a strategic advantage.
+“A large force and large war potential are indispensable elements in holding a strategic advantypee.
 But at the tactical level, that’s not always the case.
 Especially depending on the geography of the battlefield, it can become a factor contributing to defeat.”
 –Mittermeyer

 Ep.
 81: “People follow people, but not necessarily ideals or institutions.
 Then I wonder if Julian, in the end, is fighting for me.
 But that’s not the way it should be.
 His reason for fighting shouldn’t be loyalty to one individual, but rather to the ideal and institution of democracy.”